rashmipullur/usePopcorn/README.md

 - **Course Instructor:** Jonas Schmedtmann Sensei 🙇‍♀️🙏
 - **OMDB API:** [Open Movie Database](https://www.omdbapi.com/)

-Enjoy your movie journey with usePopcorn! 🎉 If you have any issues or suggestions, feel free to contribute or reach out to the project contributors.
+Enjoy your movie journey with usePopcorn! 🎉 If you have any issues or suggestions, feel free to contribute or reach out✌️